sagemath/trac_to_gh/Issue 8316.md

 # Issue 8316: Remove the Jinja (not Jinja2) package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8316

 Original creator: mpatel